 Even though far from the powerhouse the British Empire once represented, the United Kingdom is still one of the world’s strongest economies.
 Apart from its economic capabilities, the UK is also known as the home of football and the nation “responsible” for spreading this wonderful sport all across the globe.
 It comes as no surprise that the Premier League is the most competitive domestic competition in Europe and English clubs have a long and successful history in European competitions as well.
 Along with a preference in watching football, Brits love to spend their time wagering that has led to British betting sites flourishing for quite some time now.

 With nearly 40% of British adults betting between £10 and £100 monthly, it is easy to conclude that this is more than just a pastime activity.
-The football betting sites in UK are the ones getting most of the attention, however, horse and greyhound racing are also extremely popular among punters.
+The football betting sites in UK (which have excessive first deposit bonus bet) are the ones getting most of the attention, however, horse and greyhound racing are also extremely popular among punters.
 With so much appetite for betting, the UKGC needs to make sure everything is under control and that the betting sites UK are always following the regulations.

 Gambling in various forms has been part of the British culture for a long time.
 Originally, betting was only possible at licensed tracks.
 Of course, street bookmakers could be found all around, however, you could never be sure you’re going to get your winnings.
 The first attempt to regulate this landscape came in the form of the Betting and Gambling Act of 1960 that legalised betting shops, an unusual move from an otherwise conservative government.
 The first legal betting shops opened in 1961 paved the way for bookmakers like William Hill or Victor Chandler to become a brand name in the industry.
 As you can imagine, it represented a turning point for the entire betting scene in the UK and for the next 45 years, the legislation became more and more relaxed.
 Helped by the boom of online betting, things started to get a bit out of control.
 And even though most of the UK betting sites were appreciated by punters, there was a need for another reform.